Commercial Lease Renewal Solicitors

 Tenants without security of tenure

-The tenant’s right of occupation will end on the last date of the fixed term of the lease.
-If the landlord or tenant would like to enter into a further lease, discussions should take place before the end of the fixed term.
+As explained above, the tenant’s right of occupation will end on the last date of the fixed term of the lease.
+If the landlord or tenant would like to enter a further lease, discussions should take place before the end of the fixed term.

 Occupation after the fixed term will amount to trespass unless otherwise agreed.